bolshaaan/gett/README.md

 ## import handler

 We have some problems with status in bulk change operations.
-We do not know, how to treat, if some driver is not valid.
+We do not know, how to treat situation when some driver is not valid.
 - cancel all
 - or create good drivers